 We generally apply fair value techniques to our reporting units on a nonrecurring basis associated with valuing potential impairment loss related to goodwill, if any.
 Our estimate of the reporting unit fair value is based on a combination of income and market approaches, Level 1 and 3, respectively, in the fair value hierarchy.
 The income approach involves the use of a discounted cash flow method, with the cash flow projections discounted at an appropriate discount rate.
 The market approach involves the use of comparable public companies' market multiples in estimating the fair value.
 Significant assumptions include projected revenue growth, capital expenditures, utilization, gross margins, discount rates, terminal growth rates, and weight allocation between income and market approaches.
 If the reporting unit's carrying amount exceeds its fair value, we consider goodwill impaired, and the impairment loss is calculated and recorded in the period.
 There were no additions to goodwill during the year ended December 31, 2023.
 We added \$23.6 million of goodwill during the year ended December 31, 2022 (see Note 4.
 Business Acquisitions).
-There were no additions to goodwill during the year ended December 31, 2022 (see Note 4.
-Business Acquisitions).
-There were no additions to goodwill during the year ended December 31, 2022, see Note 31, 2023 and determined that no impairment to the carrying value of goodwill for our reporting unit (wireline operating segment) was required.
-There were no goodwill impairment losses during the years ended December 31, 2023, 2022 and 2021.
+There weren additions to goodwill during the year ended December 31, 2021.
+We conducted our annual impairment test of goodwill as of December 31, 2023 and determined that no impairment to the carrying value of goodwill for our reporting unit (wireline operating segment) was required.
+There were no goodwill impairment losses during the years ended December 31, 2023, 2022 and 2021